diasraphael/guide/CS/web/javascript.md

 2. we can modify the html structure using document object
 3. DOM methods and properties not part of javascript instead they are the apis of browsers
 4. timers, fetch api is also from browser apis
+5. dom manipulation methods innerHtml,insertAdjacentHTMLElements(check the name)

+#### Data Transformations(direction towards functional programming(using the below methods))

+1. map - similar to foreach but returns new array
+2. filter - returns a new filtered array
+3. reduce - reduce all array elements down to a single value(adding all elements together)

 #### copying objects using Object.assign({},obj)